cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     ibmcloud ks workers <clusterId>
     kubectl get nodes -o wide

+Before we begin we should set up a Kubernetes Namespace.
+This allows us to group all our Kubernetes objects together under our project, and separate them from other potential projects on the same cluster.
+By default, the 'default' namespace is used, but by using a custom one, it gives us flexibility in managing it later.

+1. Create a Kubernetes Namespace and use it in the current context.

+    ```
+    kubectl create ns cas2019ns
+    kubectl config set-context --current --namespace=cas2019ns
+    kubectl config get-contexts
+    ```

 To get started, a Kubernetes deployment is needed to define how you want the pods deployed.
 A pod is the smallest deployable unit which may contain one or more containers, a running instance of your image.
 For now, we'll create deployments using the default settings.
 One pod will be created per deployment by downloading the image you